juancarlospaco/nim-open-elevation/README.md

 # API

 - API Calls use [the DoNotTrack HTTP Header.](https://en.wikipedia.org/wiki/Do_Not_Track)
+- This Library uses API Version from Year `2018`.
+- All procs should return an JSON Object `JsonNode` type.
+- API Calls use HTTP `GET` and `POST`.
+- Coordinates are `float32`.
+- API Calls are Anonymous and use a blank User-Agent.
 - The `timeout` argument is on Seconds.
 - For Proxy support define a `proxy` of `Proxy` type.
 - No OS-specific code, so it should work on Linux, Windows and Mac.
 Not JS.